-3.2.1.11 Director's Discretionary Time (DDT)
+3.2.1.12 Director's Discretionary Time (DDT)

 For this Cycle, 700 ksec of observing time is reserved for Director's Discretionary Time.
 This allocation includes unanticipated TOOs.
-In this cycle ~500 ksec is allocated to the CDFS DDT observations (Sect.
-4.7.2) and 200 ksec for unanticipated DDT proposals.

-3.2.1.12 Time-Critical Targets
+3.2.1.13 Time-Constrained Targets

-The number of time-constrained observations accepted in any Cycle will be limited to 15% of the total with quotas for the various classes of constraints (section 5.2.8).
+The number of time-constrained observations accepted in any Cycle will be limited to 15% of the total with quotas for the various classes of constraints (Section 5.2.8).
 New or additional constraints may not be imposed by the observer after the proposal deadline.
-Please note that an observation is defined as a single observation of a target.
+Please note that an observation is defined as a single approved exposure of a target (see Section 3.2.3.1 also).
 Monitoring observations are counted based on the number of repeat visits.
-Long observations (>80 ksec) will be divided into several 80 ksec-long observations for the purpose of counting constraints.
+Long observations (>90 ksec) will be divided into several 90 ksec-long observations for the purpose of counting constraints.

-Information on the periods of time when Chandra observations are allowed due to passage beyond the earth's radiation zone are provided at http://cxc.harvard.edu/proposer/orbits.html
+Information on the periods of time when Chandra observations are allowed due to passage beyond the earth's radiation zone are provided at http://cxc.harvard.edu/proposer/orbits.html.